Woman finds python hiding in her shoe after trip to Australia

 Breaking News Emails

-A Scottish woman traveling home from Australia after visiting relatives made a startling discovery Friday when she found a python hiding inside one of her shoes in her luggage.
+A Scottish woman unpacking Friday after a visit to Australia to see her daughter and son-in-law found she had brought back more than just selfies and good memories -- she discovered a python hiding inside one of her shoes.

-The snake, which had shed its skin during the 9,000-mile flight, somehow made its way into Moira Boxall's luggage and onto a plane completely undetected.
+The snake, which had somehow made its way into Moira Boxall's luggage and onto the plane completely undetected, had shed its skin during the 9,000-mile flight.

-Paul Airlie told ABC Australia that as Boxall, his mother-in-law, was preparing to leave she thought she had saw a snake in her room but after searching and not finding anything she continued to pack up her belongings.
+Paul Airlie told ABC Australia that as Boxall, his mother-in-law, was preparing to leave at the end of her visit, she thought she had seen a snake in her room.
+But she could not find anything even though she searched, and so she continued to pack up her belongings.

-It wasn't until Boxall arrived back at her home in Glasgow and had started to unpack that she made the shocking find.
+It wasn't until Boxall arrived back at her home in Glasgow and started to unpack that she made the startling find.

-"She was not at all expecting to find the snake when she was unpacking," he told the outlet.
+"She was not at all expecting to find the snake when she was unpacking," Airlie said.

-Airlie said at first Boxall thought the snake was fake and assumed he and his wife, Sarah, had placed it in her shoe as a joke.
-Boxall quickly realized it wasn't a prank when she poked the reptile and it started to move.
+Boxall thought the snake was a fake and assumed her son-in-law and her daughter, Sarah, had placed it in her shoe as a joke.
+But she quickly realized it wasn't a prank when the reptile started to move when she poked it.

-Thankfully, the snake that slithered into Boxall's shoe was a spotted python and isn't poisonous.
-According to the Australia Zoo, the spotted python grows to lengths of more than 4 feet and are one of the countries smallest snakes.
-They are often found living in shrubs and woodlands and near caves along the coast.
+Thankfully, the snake that had slithered into her shoe was a spotted python, which isn't poisonous.
+According to the Australia Zoo, the spotted python, one of the country's smallest snakes, grows to a length of more than 4 feet, and is often found living in shrubs and woodlands and near caves along the coast.

 While the snake didn't pose a threat to Boxall, Airlie said his mother-in-law is hesitant to return to Australia.